Spectacular 5 Day Self Drive Wildlife Tour of Iceland with Whale & Puffin Watching

 Explore the wildlife of Iceland at your own pace on this 5-day self-drive tour!
-This tour is sure to thrill any animal or nature lover, allowing you to experience the Icelandic horses that fill Reykjadalur Valley, the whales and dolphins swimming off the coasts, and the popular puffins of the Westman Islands.
+This tour is sure to thrill any animal or nature lover, allowing you to experience the Icelandic horses that fill Reykjadalur Valley, the whales and dolphins swimming off the coasts, and the famous puffins of the Westman Islands.

-On a self-drive tour, you control how much you want to see on each day.
-You can make the most of every minute and visit all the attractions in the area that you can, or just choose a few special places where you can linger and really drink in the moment.
+On a self-drive tour, you control how much you want to see each day.
+You can make the most of every minute and visit all the attractions in the area that you can, or just choose a few special places where you can linger and really take in the moment.

-In one short holiday, you'll see all this and take a spin around the famous Golden Circle; there’s even enough time to take a dip in the healing waters of the famous Blue Lagoon geothermal spa.
+In one short holiday, you'll see all this and take a spin around the famous Golden Circle.
+There's even enough time to take a dip in the healing waters of the famous Blue Lagoon geothermal spa.

 The long summer days give you plenty of time to explore each location, meaning you can rise early and turn in late.
 The ongoing sunshine and pure, fresh air mean that you never feel too tired during Icelandic summer.

-Most travellers to Iceland are excited about the must-see locations, but also seek secluded places where they can rest their mind and body amongst the peaceful Icelandic landscape.
+Most travelers to Iceland are excited about the must-see locations and seek secluded places where they can rest their minds and bodies amongst the peaceful Icelandic landscape.
 That is why you will be provided with a unique itinerary of hidden gems and lesser-seen places after you book, which will allow you to get back to nature without all the crowds.

 Book this tour to immerse yourself in the vibrant wildlife of Iceland!
 Check availability by choosing a date.

-After landing at the airport in Keflavík, collect your vehicle and drive to your accommodation in downtown Reykjavík.
+After landing at the airport in Keflavik, collect your vehicle and drive to your accommodation in downtown Reykjavik.

 On your way to Iceland's capital city, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
-If you add the Blue Lagoon it will be arranged according to your flights.
-If there is no time to visit the lagoon today it can be added to another day, your travel consultant will be able to arrange this for you.
+If you add the Blue Lagoon, it will be arranged according to your flights.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik and the Reykjanes Peninsula if you have extra free time.

 After a hopefully very successful whale watch, you can spend your last night in the capital city.

 For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
 This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
-If your flight is later there are plenty of things to do in Reykjavik.
+If your flight is later, there are plenty of things to do in Reykjavik.
 If you have an early flight back home, we wish you a pleasant journey.

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
-A valid driver's license is required, along with a one-year long on-road experience.
+A valid driver's license is required, along with a one-year-long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.